hmslima/sambahsacompletegrammar/sambahsa.md

 **Enpace-ye –** peacefully

 It’s can be said that the -ye is like the -ly of english.
-But, in the same way as english, not all adverbs ends with the same ending, because some words are adverbs by itselves, look some examples:
+But, as in english, not all adverbs ends with the same termination, because some words are adverbs by itselves, look some examples:

 **Tik –** only